 2) Make informed decisions about mediums and platforms

-Now you’ve got those buyer personas nailed, let’s use them to make informed decisions for your content marketing strategy.
+Now you’ve got those buyer personas nailed, let’s use them to make informed decisions and create an effective content marketing strategy.

 Start by asking, what information do our ideal buyers want to know/consume?
 Think of broad topics that apply to your product/solution, like “B2B sales” and then delve deeper into niche topics and subjects, such as “sales analytics”, “sales call techniques” or “sales pipeline”.
 Pick two or three of these broad, big starting points, and draw five-to-ten detailed areas from each one.
 Relate these back to the needs attached to your buyer persona, also to their industry, job title and clientele.

 Then you need to ask, how do our ideal buyers want to receive this information?
 Do they want to read it, or watch it, or listen to it?
 It’s good to offer a variety, as we all have different preferences, but here you can rule things out you know won’t appeal.
 If you’re marketing to a persona that enjoys detail and information, then a 60-second video is unlikely to spark their interest more than a blog, asset or 15-minute podcast.
 Draw up a list of mediums you’ll definitely use, a list of ones you’ll test and try, and a list of those you don’t think will work with your buyer persona.